vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

 delegation-message on the chain.
 However, the delegation only becomes valid towards the next epoch, though it can be undone through undelegate.

 Once Vega is aware of locked tokens, the users will have an [account](./0013-ACCT-accounts.md#staking-accounts) with the balance reflecting how many tokens were locked.
 At this point, the user can submit a transaction to stake (delegate) their tokens.
 The amount they stake must be `<= balance`, naturally.

+Any rewards paid in governance tokens that are locked should be included in the same [account].

 ```proto
 message Delegate {